NudeSurfer/Factoring/README.md

-Factorials_AVX512_final.c - small program to test different sieving methods for factorial primes. testfactors.py - a small python 3 to verify found factor for factorials. factors.txt - file that contains several factors for factorial numbers.
+Factorials_AVX512_final.c - small program to test different sieving methods for factorial primes.

+testfactors.py - a small python 3 program to verify found factor for factorials.

+factors.txt - file that contains several factors for factorial numbers.
 I have used these for debugging purposes.